Shoei NXR 2 helmet review

 All the other stuff is just detail.
 The cheekpads incorporate tabs to allow them to be easily removed by a ‘first responder’.
 The helmet fastens by means of a double-D ring.
 You get a chin curtain, a breath guard, and so on.
 Initially, the helmet will be available in a range of colourful graphics.
 The solid colours will come through later.
 We don’t know when.

 The NXR 2 is a fabulous helmet.
 The NXR has always been, we are told, one of Shoei’s best sellers, although as Motolegends we have not really offered it in the past.
 And that is probably because, as we have said, it sits in Shoei’s ‘Sport’ line, and we don’t consider ourselves to be a sportsbike-oriented company.
 But loooking at it now, we don’t see the NXR 2 as overly aggressive and sporty, and we can see that many of our customers will be happy wearing one on their nakeds, sports-tourers and so on.
 It is true that, for some, the GT Air 2 will be the more obvious choice, because of features like the integrated comms. and the drop-down sun visor, but for others the lightness of the NXR 2 may outweigh these features.
-We do also think that the NXR 2 may well prove to be quieter than the GT Air 2.
+We do also think that the NXR 2 may well prove to be as quiet as the Shoei GT Air 3 helmet (although not as quiet as a Shoei Neotec 3)!

 This latest iteration of the NXR is better than the original.
 It is more aerodynamic, better fitting, better vented and so on.
 Simply put, it is an improved helmet in just about every respect.
 But the biggest improvement is in the level of protection it offers.
 ECE 22-06 is a significant step up from ECE 22-05.
 An ECE 22-06 helmet is going to be far safer and more protective.
 It’s as simple as that.